-This edition of the DUI Fact Book is as accurate as possible at the time of publication.
+Jesse White Secretary of State The statistics presented in this DUI Fact Book are the most recent numbers available at the time of publication.
 This manual does not cover every aspect of Illinois DUI laws and should not be cited as a legal authority in court.